Tel: 519.885.2444, ext. 7238

 Global Commission On Internet Governance Research Advisory Network Paris Meeting

 Global Commission on Internet Governance Stockholm Meeting

 |April 02, 2014||

 Global Commission on Internet Governance Research Advisory Network Meeting

 |March 20, 2014||

 Frequently Asked Questions

 The Global Commission on Internet Governance is a two-year initiative launched in January 2014, that will present a comprehensive stand on the future of multi-stakeholder Internet governance.
-Chaired by Sweden’s Foreign Minister Carl Bildt, the commission comprises 29 members drawn from various fields and from around the world, including policy and government, academia and civil society.
+Chaired by Carl Bildt, former Swedish foreign minister and former prime minister, the commission comprises 29 members drawn from various fields and from around the world, including policy and government, academia and civil society.
 All commissioners are listed at the commission’s website, www.ourinternet.org

 The commission will address four key themes, within which are a number of sub-themes: